Resume Keywords: How to Find the Right Words to Beat the ATS

 Experience keywords

-A good way to emphasize your matching work experience is to use the key phrases you have already identified in the “work experience” section of your resume.
-Remember, the purpose here is not to lie on your resume about the experience you don’t possess but instead to update your resume with phrasing that matches the job description.
+A good way to emphasize your matching work experience is to use the key phrases you have already identified in your resume's “work experience” section.
+Remember, the purpose here is not to lie on your resume about the experience you don’t possess but to update your resume with phrasing that matches the job description.

-For example, the aforementioned data analyst might note that in one prior job they “managed a commercial team with a focus on clients/partner needs” to help the ATS/RMS more easily match with them.
+For example, the data analyst mentioned above might note that in one prior job, they “managed a commercial team with a focus on clients/partner needs” to help the ATS/RMS more easily match with them.

-In addition to the “work experience” and “skills” section of your resume, you should also include keywords in your cover letter and resume summary.
-That said, make sure you only use keywords and phrases when they make sense, rather than repeatedly or forcibly.
+In addition to the “work experience” and “skills” sections of your resume, you should also include keywords in your cover letter and resume summary.
+That said, use only keywords and phrases when they make sense rather than repeatedly or forcibly.
 Indiscriminate keyword stuffing can lead some systems to avoid your resume.

 For example, the data analyst from our example might write the following resume summary to emphasize their suitability for the position to the ATS/RMS: